 Infection

-The nose has an excellent blood supply, so the risk of infection is considered very low after any type of nose surgery.
+The nose has an excellent blood supply, so the risk of infection is considered very low after any nose surgery.
 Certain factors may increase the risk of infection, including previous cocaine use, damage to the delicate lining of the nose or extensive scar tissue.
-The risk of infection can be minimised by being on the lookout for certain symptoms that may signify a developing infection, including fever, pain, swelling, redness and a malodorous discharge from the nose.
+The risk of infection can be minimised by being on the lookout for specific symptoms that may signify a developing infection, including fever, pain, swelling, redness and a malodorous discharge from the nose.

 Dissatisfaction